AuReMe/mpwt/README.rst

 ..

-    With this command, it is possible to delete a specified db, where pgdb_name is the name of the PGDB (ending with 'cyc').
+    With this command, it is possible to delete a specific PGDB, where pgdb_name is the name of the PGDB (ending with 'cyc').
 It can be multiple pgdbs, to do this, put all the pgdb IDs in a string separated by  a ','.

     .. code:: python